luigicaputi/luigicaputi.github.io/_pages/about.md

 <br>
 <b>November 2019 - October 2020</b> PostDoc in the <a href="http://cobra.cs.cas.cz/"> COBRA group </a>.
 <br>
 <b>June - September 2019</b>: Wiss.
-Mitarbeiter at <a href="http://www.uni-regensburg.de/index.html.en"> University of Regensburg</a> supported by the research group
+Mitarbeiter at the <a href="http://www.uni-regensburg.de/index.html.en"> University of Regensburg</a> in the research group "Curvature, Cycles, and Cohomology".
-	<a href="http://www-app.uni-regensburg.de/Fakultaeten/MAT/GK/index.php/Main_Page"> Curvature, Cycles, and Cohomology</a>.
 <br>
-<b>March 2016 - May 2019</b>: PhD student at <a href="http://www.uni-regensburg.de/index.html.en"> University of Regensburg</a>.
+<b>March 2016 - May 2019</b>: PhD student at the <a href="http://www.uni-regensburg.de/index.html.en"> University of Regensburg</a>.
 <br>
 <b>October 2015</b>: Master of Science in Mathematics at  University of Pisa.
 <!--  <br>